aasisodiya/go/golang-general/golang-basics/README.md

   - Go Routine stack sizes are smaller than thread stack sizes and can grow as needed
   - Switching between go routines is faster than switching between threads.
   - Due to all this features go can spawn 1000 and 10000 of go routines (in a single process)
+- When a new goroutine is created, Go runtime will create a stack memory zone for the goroutine
+- The current official standard Go runtime uses contiguous stacks, which means the stack memory zone is a single continuous memory segment
+- Allocating memory blocks on stack is generally much faster than on heap
+- Memory blocks allocated on stack don't need to be garbage collected, which is another advantage over memory blocks allocated on memory heap.
+- Memory blocks allocated on stack are also often more CPU cache friendly then the ones allocated on heap.
+- If it is possible, the official standard Go Compiler will let Go Runtime try to allocate memory blocks on stack.

 Sample Go Routine Code is given below